-In this family, we usually just drink water and kombucha.
-We don’t drink dairy-free milks or anything else on a regular basis (with the exception of the once-in-a-while LaCroix).
+In this family, we usually just drink water, electrolytes, and kombucha.
+We don’t drink dairy-free milks or anything else on a regular basis.
 That’s what makes these Virgin Maple Mojitos an extra special treat in our house.

 Paleo Mojito Recipe